abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 1. Verify that the virtual machine has been created.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    > - Hit the Validate button for the corresponding task.
-You can proceed to the next task if you receive a success message.
+If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+We are available 24/7 to help.

      <validation step="43d0668a-f35c-4b21-85ae-b7a6666b7b64" />

 ## Task 3: Create ManufacturingVM